NeuraiProject/Neurai/doc/covenants.md

 ### Quadratic Hashing Prevention

-Both CTV and TXHASH use precomputed sub-hashes (`PrecomputedTransactionData`) to ensure O(1) evaluation per input.
-A transaction with N inputs evaluating the same opcode does O(N) total work, not O(N²).
+CTV and TXHASH use precomputed sub-hashes (`PrecomputedTransactionData`) for O(1) evaluation per opcode after the cache is populated.
+Without a populated cache, each execution that selects a list hashes that list again in O(n) time.

 ### Arithmetic Overflow Protection